arangodb/docs/3.7/aql/functions-bit.md

 - returns **number** (number): the parsed number

 The input value must be a bitstring, consisting only of `0` and `1` characters.
-The bitstring can contain up to 32 significant bits, but any leading zeros are ignored.
+The bitstring can contain up to 32 significant bits, including any leading zeros.
 Note that the bitstring must not start with `0b`.
 If the bitstring has an invalid format, this function returns null and produces a warning.